Slavvs/hello-world/readme.txt

 throw him in bed with the captain's daughter whay hey and up she rises, whay hey and up she rises whay hey and up she rises early in the morning

+I regret using up a whole verse in one go